 Day 3: Short Inca Trail to Machu Picchu

-We will pick you up at the hotel around 5:30 AM after breakfast and drive you to the Ollantaytambo train station.
-We'll follow the Urubamba River until we get to km 104—Chachabamba.
+We will pick you up at the hotel around 5:30 a.m after breakfast and drive you to the Ollantaytambo train station.
+We'll follow the Urubamba River until we get to km 104.
 This is where our walk to Machu Picchu begins.

-After going through the checkpoint, you'll eat a delicious breakfast that was made just for you and then get ready for the epic walk.
+After going through the checkpoint, you'll enjoy a delicious breakfast that was made just for you and then get ready for the epic walk.
 On our trip, we will stop at the Inca site of Chachabamba.
 After this, we'll start a four-hour hike to Wiñaywayna, one of the most beautiful Inca sites on the Inca Trail.
-We'll take our time here to look around the place and enjoy the stunning views of the Andes.
-Our expert trekking chef will have prepared a delicious, fresh picnic lunch with lots of choices and hot drinks to keep us going on the long trip ahead.
+We'll take our time here to look around the place and enjoy the views of the Andes mountain range.
+Our expert trekking chef will have prepared a delicious, fresh picnic lunch with lots of choices and hot drinks to keep us energized for the trail ahead.

 The next stop is the Sun Gate (Intipunku), where you'll see Machu Picchu for the first time.
-By the time we get to the Sun Gate, most people will have left, making the experience calmer.
-We'll get to Machu Picchu in the afternoon, which is a great time to take pictures because the next day comes with a guide.
+By the time we reach the Sun Gate, most people will have left, making the experience more serene.
+We'll get to Machu Picchu in the afternoon, which is a great time for golden hour pictures of the citadel.
+The next day, we'll return in daylight for a second visit.

 The last stop on our trip is Aguas Calientes town, also known as Machu Picchu Pueblo.
 We'll have dinner at a local restaurant and stay the night in a hotel.